Branch Types

 Main branch

 The main branch is a perennial branch from which feature branches get cut by default.
+The main branch contains the latest development version of your codebase.

 Perennial branches

 Perennial branches are long-lived branches.
 They have no parent and are never shipped.
-Typical perennial branches are main, master, development, production, staging, etc. Perennial branches often correspond with a cloud environment with the same name.
+Typical perennial branches are main, master, development, production, staging, etc. Perennial branches often correspond with a cloud environment of the same name.

 Contribution branches

 Contribution branches are for people who contribute commits to somebody else's feature branch.
 You cannot propose or ship contribution branches because those are responsibilities of the person owning the branch you contribute to.
-For the same reason git sync does not pull updates from the parent branch of a contribution branch and always rebases your local commits.
+For the same reason git town sync does not pull updates from the parent branch of a contribution branch and always rebases your local commits.
 Syncing removes contribution branches from your machine as soon as their tracking branch is gone, even if you have unpushed local commits.
-Killing a contribution branch only deletes your local copy and not the tracking branch.
+Deleting a contribution branch only deletes your local copy and not the tracking branch.

 Observed branches

 Observed branches are for people who want to observe the work of somebody else without contributing commits to it.
-Similar to contribution branches, you cannot propose or ship observed branches, kill only deletes your local copy and not the tracking branch, git sync always uses the rebase sync-feature-strategy and will remove a local observed branch as soon as its tracking branch is gone, even if there are unmerged local commits.
+Similar to contribution branches, you cannot propose or ship observed branches, delete only deletes your local copy and not the tracking branch, git town sync always uses the rebase sync-feature-strategy and will remove a local observed branch as soon as its tracking branch is gone, even if there are unmerged local commits.

-Unlike with contributing branches, git sync does not push your local commits made to an observed branch to its tracking branch.
+Unlike with contributing branches, git town sync does not push your local commits made to an observed branch to its tracking branch.

 Parked Branches

-Parked branches don't get synced at all unless you run git sync directly on a parked branch.
+Parked branches don't get synced at all unless you run git town sync directly on a parked branch.
 You might want to park a branch if you

 • want to intentionally keep the branch at an older state